Carniolan honey bee

-The Carniolan honey bee (Apis mellifera carnica, Pollmann) is a subspecies of the western honey bee.
-The Carniolan honey bee is native to Slovenia, southern Austria, and parts of Croatia, Bosnia and Herzegovina, Montenegro, Serbia, Hungary, Romania, and Bulgaria.
+The Carniolan honey bee (Apis mellifera carnica, Pollmann) is a subspecies of the European honey bee.
+The Carniolan honey bee is native to Slovenia, southern Austria, and parts of Albania, Croatia, Bosnia and Herzegovina, Montenegro, parts of Serbia, Hungary, parts of Romania and North-East Italy.

 Origin

 The Carniolan honey bee is a subspecies of the Western honey bee, that has naturalised and adapted to the Kočevje (Gottschee) sub-region of Carniola (Slovenia), the southern part of the Austrian Alps, Dinarides region, southern Pannonian plain and the northern Balkans.
 These bees are known as Carniolans, or "Carnies" for short, in English.
 At present this subspecies is the second most popular among beekeepers (after the Italian bee).